ckeditor/ckeditor4-docs/guides/dev/features/notifications/README.md

 If you cancel `notificationHide` it will be hidden, does not matter if duration passed, user press `X` button or `Esc`.

-## Notifications aggregator
+## Notifications Aggregator

-If you want to show one notification aggregating many small tasks you can use notifications aggregator.
+If you want to show one notification aggregating many small tasks you can use {@link CKEDITOR.plugins.notificationAggregator notification aggregator}.

 {@img notification_aggregator.png Notifications aggregator example}

-	// Editor needs `notificationaggregator` plugin.
+	// Editor needs the notificationaggregator plugin.
 	var editor = CKEDITOR.replace( 'editor1', {
 		extraPlugins: 'notificationaggregator'
 	} );